 Range of existing estimates of the cost of COVID-19: USD ~32 million to USD ~72 billion p.a.
-This wide range is due to the various interventions explored, the epidemiological contexts assumed, and the scope of costs evaluated.
+This wide

 Higher estimate: USD ~72 billion.
 This is a historical estimate based on the Singaporean authorities' expenditure on COVID-19 in the past two financial years.
 The scope includes direct costs to the health system and associated public health measures, as well as several indirect costs such as support measures for workers, businesses, households, and social support.
 This estimate is not tied to a specific epidemiological scenario, as the context in Singapore varied widely over the course of the past two years on which the estimate was based.